NachoKiman/Democrafy-cli/README.md

 # Democrafy cli
 This is one of the user applications of the Democrafy System.
-The Democrafy-cli lets you interact with the Democrafy server by requesting data of the current song and requesting that the song is skipped.This is the only application you have to download being a normal user.
+The Democrafy-cli lets you interact with the Democrafy server by requesting data of the current song and requesting that the song is skipped via only command line interface and global keypress events. .This is the only application you have to download being a normal user.

 ## Democrafy system
 The Democrafy System allows a group a people to listen to music that the whole group enjoy.
 An administrator user will